bastman/spring-kotlin-jooq/README.md

 - the jooq codegen generates java
 - the generated java is not null-safe
-- nullable db columns will be treated the same way as non-nullable columns by the code-gen
+- nullable db columns will be treated the same way as non-nullable columns by the code-gen --> We need either jsr305 annotations provided by the code-gen or kotlin data classes (with nullable types)

-- generated record-classes are mutable (ActiveRecord)
-- Its hard to write idiomatic kotlin at the moment.
+- generated record-classes are mutable (ActiveRecord) --> Its hard to write idiomatic kotlin at the moment.
 Hope future versions of jooq may support idiomatic kotlin nicer.

 - And intellij ...
     Working in Intellij gets really slow (might be related to all this method overloading and varargs being used by jooq generated classes)

---> We need either jsr305 annotations provided by the code-gen or kotlin data classes (with nullable types)
+    Solution ? : mark directory "src/main/generated" as "excluded" seems to solve it

 see:
 - https://blog.jooq.org/tag/null/
 - https://github.com/jOOQ/jOOQ/issues/6345

 ## This example project is based on ...